yunojuno-archive/django-inbound-email/README.rst

 .. image:: https://travis-ci.org/yunojuno/django-inbound-email.svg?branch=master
     :target: https://travis-ci.org/yunojuno/django-inbound-email

-A basic working implementation, with SendGrid backend, that handles attachments, and has good test coverage (+90%).
-The build is currently failing by design, as there is a feature (charsets) that is not implemented.
+A basic working implementation, with SendGrid backend, that handles attachments.

+The test_app is deployed to Heroku and any emails sent to django-inbound-email@yunojuno.com will be parsed by a live version of the app.
+This test parser just does a bounceback - any incoming email to that address is sent back to the sender.
+This makes it easy to test 'real-world' email examples.
+NB The app deployed on Heroku currently sends emails using the Mailtrap app, so you won't actually receive the email, but I can give limited access to contributors to test with.

 What?
 -----